 And to be honest I actually had a lot of fun carving the hearts.
 They were a lot easier than I thought.
 It was almost as therapeutic as carving our giant skeleton key.

-Just slice the bits of noodle into a spinning top to form the bottom of the heart.
+Using a craft knife slice the bits of the noodle off.
+It should look almost like a spinning top.
 (I’m hoping the pics below help explain what I’m trying to say) Once the bottom had been carved away, I made a nick in the top and shaped the rest of the heart.

-It’s kinda like peeling an orange with a craft knife:D
+It’s kinda like peeling an orange with a craft knife 😀

 To mimic leaves I roughened the hearts up a bit with a grater.